WebAssembly/spec/proposals/Exceptions.md

 can rethrow the exception.

 If the selected catch block does not rethrow an exception, it must yield the value(s) expected by the enclosing try block.
-For typed catch blocks, they must also be sure to also pop off the caught exception values.
+For tagged catch blocks, they must also be sure to also pop off the caught exception values.

 ### Rethrows